saibotsivad/json-api-websockets/README.md

 [ "001", "002" ]
 ```

-Each element of the array is an identifier corresponding to the same index of the action payload.
+Each element of the array is an [identifier](#identifier-string) corresponding to the same index of the action payload.

-In this example, the identifier `001` would correspond to the subscription `[ "/articles/123" "FULL" ]`, would be used by the client to unsubscribe, and would be included in the updates from the server.
+In this example, the identifier `001` would correspond to the subscription `[ "/articles/123" "FULL" ]`.

+That identifier would be used by the client to unsubscribe, and would be included in the updates from the server.

 ### UNSUBSCRIBE